bear-rsg/social-bodies/django/README.md

-# Invisible Worlds - Django Project
+# RSG Django Template - Django Project

-Invisible Worlds explores the long cultural history of a non-built heritage site, Alderley Edge in North-East Cheshire, through localised legendary medieval and medievalist content integrated in a new site-specific Augmented Reality (AR) resource.
+RSG Django Template explores the long cultural history of a non-built heritage site, Alderley Edge in North-East Cheshire, through localised legendary medieval and medievalist content integrated in a new site-specific Augmented Reality (AR) resource.
 This website promotes this research project and offers users an interactive tour of Alderley Edge.

 This document is primarily designed for technical staff working on the development of the project (e.g. software engineers and system admins).

 ## Django Project

-The project is called 'invisibleworlds', but project files are stored in the 'core' folder.
+The project is called 'django-template', but project files are stored in the 'core' folder.
 Please refer to core/settings.py for further details

 ## Django Apps